Njaaga-Gakure/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c is a C program that prints the alphabet in lowercase, followed by a new line

 3-print_alphabets.c is a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line

+4-print_alphabt.c is a C program that prints the alphabet in lowercase with the exeption of e and q